 As an effect of all of these aspects, driving in Thailand is difficult; indeed, many young tourists never bring it home after trying to drive back to their hotel from a party on one of the islands 🎓 Thus, you should barely think a lot about driving a motorcycle in Thailand if you take a full motorcycle license in your home country and are confident and experienced in doing so 🧐

 Many of the beaches in Thailand are stunningly gorgeous 💯 However, basic safety precautions should still be carried out if you plan to swim in the sea.
-The first thing to point out is that health and safety aren’t a thing in Thailand.
-Some beaches are not safe for swimming due to effluent or untreated wastewater being pumped into the sea 🧐
+It should be noted that in Thailand, health and safety standards may not be as strictly enforced as in some other countries.
+In the end, it is not uncommon for some beaches to be unsafe for swimming due to untreated wastewater or effluent being discharged into the sea 🧐

 Also, lifeguards are few and far between in the country, so keep this in mind if you are not a strong swimmer.
 Even if you are satisfied with your swimming proficiency, rip tides, and undercurrents can pull you much further out to sea than expected 🧐 Thailand is also home to some harmful jellyfish, including box jellyfish, and you don’t want to be getting close to either of those 🎓